abhishekms1047/Talk-to-R-Shiny/README.md

 Talk to R is a Voice Enabled Web App built on R for analysing data using maps

-See a version of it live at https://abhiplot.shinyapps.io/talk_to_r_shiny/
+The Web App is hosted live at https://abhiplot.shinyapps.io/talk_to_r_shiny/

 You can run this App in R Studio: